 When you delete a user, the user's personal space is deleted, thereby moving all of their Looks and dashboards to the Trash folder.
 Admins can recover deleted content from the trash before it is emptied, and if the content was originally in the deleted user's personal space, it will go into the space of the admin that restored it.

-Further, any schedules that a deleted user owned will also be deleted, so it is important to reassign schedules you want to keep before you delete the user.
+Any schedules that a deleted user owned will also be deleted, so it is important to reassign schedules you want to keep, before you delete the user.

-For these reasons, it is highly recommended to disable, rather than delete Looker users!
+For these reasons, it is highly recommended that you disable, rather than delete Looker users!